Joyce Reason

-Joyce Reason (December 1894 - 18 September 1974) was a British author of missionary biographies and historical fiction for young readers.
+Joyce Reason (December 1894 – 18 September 1974) was a British author of missionary biographies and historical fiction for young readers.

-Life and Works
+Life and works

 Joyce Reason was born in Canning Town, London.
 Her father, Will Reason, was a Congregational minister who campaigned and wrote around themes of social justice and poverty (books such as Poverty, Drink and the Community, Homes and Housing, Christianity and Social Renewal).
 Both her parents were university graduates.

-She was educated at Milton Mount College For Girls in Gravesend, an educational institution for the daughters of congregational ministers, although other pupils could attend.
+Reason contracted rickets as a child, which left her with a slight limp.
+In 1900, the Reason family was living in the North London suburb of Friern Barnet.
+She was educated at Milton Mount College in Gravesend, Kent, an educational institution for the daughters of Congregational ministers, although other pupils could attend.

+In a memoir of his great-aunt, Matthew Reason writes: "In following traces of her life, through both public archives and private collections in attics and cupboards, I discovered that as well as a writer she was an idealist, an evangelist, a bluestocking, a spinster, a crank, and a missionary."

+She was a keen hiker and her article 'A Lone Woman's Hike from Glastonbury to Winchester' appeared in the first issue of the Hiker and Camper (February 1931).
+She was considered an authority on the Kibbo Kift movement.
+Under the woodcraft name of Sea Otter, she was accorded at various times the titles of Skald (storyteller), Folklorist and Nomad Chief of the North.
+She left the movement in the 1930s due to its politicisation to begin a new career as a writer.